 LUNG CANCER SCREENING

-Specifically, for lung cancer, it is important for those at high risk to get screened so that the disease can be addressed immediately, according to Dr. Ivy de Dios, oncology medical adviser of global biopharmaceutical company MSD in the Philippines.
+Specifically, for lung cancer, those at high risk need to get screened so that the disease can be addressed immediately, according to Dr. Ivy de Dios, oncology medical adviser of global biopharmaceutical company MSD in the Philippines.
 “Any persistent cough should be looked into,” she added.

 The American Cancer Society recommends yearly lung cancer screening to people aged 55 to 74 years old, who have smoked 1 pack per day for 30 years or 2 packs a day for 15 years, and whose last cigarette was smoked less than 15 years ago.

-The recommended first step in lung cancer screening is low-dose computed tomography (CT) scan.
+The recommended first step in lung cancer screening is a low-dose computed tomography (CT) scan.
 X-ray may still be used in some places, but CT scans are much better at detecting developing cancer tumors and provide the best benefit towards cancer survival.
+You can get a CT scan in Wayne, NJ and so many parts of USA as the country has advanced technology that can help you detect tumors.
 Any mass identified for biopsy will then be analyzed by a pathologist for particular proteins.

 If cancer is confirmed, the doctor can begin treatment, either through surgery, chemotherapy, radiotherapy, or a combination of these treatment approaches.